 At Dunhurst we believe that the opportunity to learn languages should be given to all children and that the process should begin as early as possible.
 We aim to encourage every child to see the value of this and to engage positively and willingly in the process.

 Learning to communicate with peoples of different languages and cultures can be deeply satisfying, fun and clearly useful in leisure and professional situations, but there is also an intrinsic beauty to languages, and we hope to inspire this understanding in the children.

 We want our pupils to have fun and at the same time to understand the need to engage and work hard.
-The task of acquiring a solid, grammatical basis that will eventually lead to independent speech is vital.
+The task of acquiring a solid, grammatical basis that will eventually lead to independent speech and communication is vital.

 Head of Department: Liv Burnett-Armstrong